đŸ—șI Mapped College Freshman Ego Development (Shocking) Part 1

 • Truth seen as something to figure out, not yet something to become

-Summary: The Cosmic Wayfinder is consciously authoring their individual life.
-They're no longer identified with traditional external metrics of success—they're designing a coherent identity, value system, and long-term trajectory by understanding their past and planning their future.
-Fully capable of adopting a 3rd person perspective, they can appreciate the differences between students, evaluate between options, and collaborate at a depth not possible for Cosmic Climbers.
+Summary: The Cosmic Weaver is consciously authoring their individual life.
+They're no longer identified with traditional external metrics of success — they're designing a coherent identity, value system, and long-term trajectory by understanding their past and planning their future.
+They're beginning to adopt a fourth person perspective, able to appreciate the relative perspectival nature of reality.
+There is the beginning appreciation for systemic influences, intersectionality, sociocultural and epistemological relativism, and the value of care, fairness, and liberty over authority, loyalty, and purity.
 College becomes a platform for growth, relationships, and competence, though self-improvement still takes the cake over self-actualization and transcendence.
-There is the beginning appreciation for how the individual self connects to collective systems as well as sociocultural and epistemological relativism.

 Potential Examples: